Funding for Physician Training: Behind the Times?

 A more recent study, detailing why the heavily federal subsidized physician training system has not produced doctors prepared to serve in a changing health, also agrees that the funding for physician training is indeed behind the times.
 Using a GME funding system that was enacted 20 or 30 years ago does not account for the drastic health care evolution of the last decade.
 Back then, hospitals were the primary sites of physician training and patient care was centered on doctors.
 Today, however, health care has shifted increasingly to ambulatory centers, outpatient clinics and team-based care that relies at least as heavily on nurses and physician assistants as it does on doctors.

 For many, solving the issue of doctor shortage calls for a reformation of the outdated GME funding system.
 In addition to creating a distribution system that accounts for changes in both population growth and health care facilities, many are also calling for a more rigorous oversight in the actual distribution itself.
-Even with recommendations to transit into a performance-based system of payment and the implementation of a transformational fund, passing these recommendations into law remain a question.
+Even with recommendations to transit into a performance-based system of payment and the implementation of a transformational fund, passing these recommendations into law remains a question.
 Regardless the outcome, the future of U.S. health care heavily depends on having an adequate supply of trained doctors and physicians.